 Thinking about getting a new—or your first—tattoo?
 Why not design it on your own?
 While television shows like Miami Ink, Ink Master, and L.A.
 Ink brought the world of custom tattoos up close and personal, it feels special to create your own tattoo and make it as you've always wanted.
 After all, this unique design will be permanently etched onto your body.

 Can't draw?
 It doesn't mean you have to do it all by yourself.
 "How to put it together to work as a good tattoo design is the job of the tattoo artist," says tattooer Minka Sicklinger.
 So who better to help with precious advice on this next tattoo?
 We spoke to professional tattoo artists Sicklinger and Bruna Sabadin for the best inputs on this personal guide.

-Get some expert tips for designing your own tattoo, ahead.
+Get some expert tips for designing your tattoo ahead.

 Meet the Expert

 Bruna Sabadin is a tattoo artist at Plee Tattoos in Porto, Portugal.
-She works especially with fine line and blackwork tattoo designs.
+She works with fine line and blackwork tattoo designs.

 Minka Sicklinger is a NYC-based tattoo artist.
 She collects treasures that inform and inspire the iconic symbolism and patterning of her work that finds its way onto paper, metal, flesh, and fabric.

 Consider the Location

 Location, visibility, and discretion all play a key role (as should gravity) when determining a tattoo design.
-When you start planning your tattoo, explore your available body canvas and take these areas into consideration, including each spot's own shape.
-"The three dimensional surface of the body has its limitations.
+When you start planning your tattoo, explore your available body canvas and consider these areas, including each spot's shape.
+"The three-dimensional surface of the body has its limitations.
 It's different from a flat piece of paper or a computer screen," says Sicklinger.

 You also need to decide if you want a tattoo that the entire world can see or just a select few.
 Semi-private location areas include the lower back, shoulders, stomach, and neck, whereas high visibility locations include the face, arms, fingers, and legs.